 The Great Hall at Christ Church

 And I’ve saved the best til last!
 The dining hall at Christ Church was the inspiration for the Great Hall at Hogwarts.
 Filming took place at Leavesden Studios (see my review here!) where they recreated this hall, taking inspiration from all the portraits and the long tables.
 This is the dining hall where Christ Church students dine every single evening as there are no kitchens!
 This is possibly (probably), the only college that still does not have a canteen for the evening meals, and instead all three courses are served to the students by the hall staff.
 I have to say, the food is pretty awful, but with views like this (and seriously cheap food), you can’t complain!
+This is definitely my favourite Harry Potter film location at Oxford and an important part of any Harry Potter tour of Oxford.

 All in all, if you’re a Harry Potter fan, then you need to take a day trip to Oxford.
 The city is simply magical and there are so many Potter related locations to visit.
 Walking through these colleges will make you feel like you’re truly walking through the halls of Hogwarts, which is an experience like no other!
 Reams and reams of tourists come to this beautiful city every day and there’s always a large number of them sporting Hogwarts scarves.